natebrunelle/cs2102/markdown/group2.md

 For the first puzzle you are to identify who each company should hire to produce the Reflexive closure of the relation $C$ above.
 To start with, we'll first identify the pairs we need to add in order to make $C$ reflexive.
 For **problem 7**, write down the missing pairs on your worksheet.

 Next add employees (with their class year and alma mater) to the companies in order to add those pairs, and only those pairs, to $C$.
 That is, add employees to companies so that the new relation is the reflexive closure of $C$.
 Write the university and class year of each new employee in **problem 8**.
+Try to do this using the fewest number of new employees possible.
 We were able to do this by adding four new employees total.

 ## Puzzle 2: Symmetric Closure

 For the second puzzle you are to identify who each company should hire to produce the Reflexive closure of the original relation $C$ above.
 For **problem 9**, identify all missing pairs that preven $C$ from being symmetric.
 For **problem 10**, add new employees to each company to add those pairs, and only those pais, to $C$.
 That is, add employees to each company so that the new relation is the symmetric closure of $C$.
+Try to do this using the fewest number of new employees possible.
 We were able to do this by adding just two new employees total.

+Once you're done, find another group who has gotten this far (or a course staff member if you can't find one).
+Check each others' answers and see if the other team found a more efficient solution for problems 8 and 10 than you did!

 ## Puzzle 3: Transitive Closure

-The victor for round 2 will face off with the professor to produce the transitive closure of the relation produced by this arrangement:
+Finally, for the last puzzle we will find transitive closure of the relation produced by this arrangement:

 ![](files/universities_setup_2.png){ width=70% }

-that is $C=\big\{ (yellow, blue), (blue, purple), (purple, red), (red, green) \big\}$

-As a class, we will determine how to number and add balls in order to produce the transitive closure of this new relation $C$ (**problem 7**).
+that is $D=\big\{ (JMU, ODU), (ODU, VT), (VT, UVA), (UVA, VCU) \big\}$

+For **problem 11** Add employees in order to produce the transitive closure of this new relation $D$.
+Try to do this using the fewest number of new employees possible.
+Once you're done, find another group who has gotten this far (or a course staff member if you can't find one).
+Check each others' answers and see if the other team found a more efficient solution for problems 11 than you did!

 # Appendix: Properties of relations